Effective CEO succession necessitates more than planning and process – CPOs require courage, tact, and confidence.

 The degree to which a leader can evolve their leadership style is crucial data in itself.
 This becomes more important when you let a potential successor know they are being considered.
 Their developmental experiences have clear purpose and tracking progress is significant for them individually and o for the Board.
 Here lies another human challenge to navigate – once you tell people they are a successor, they can become single-minded in their career focus.
 Discussing other future Exec roles, such as lateral moves, as an option alongside CEO potential can help your candidates to think more broadly around their future career path.
 Exploring different options helps your Executives to envisage themselves in roles other than the CEO position in the future, aiding retention if they are not the appointed one.

 - Make bold people moves.
 Take a bet on your internal successors with lateral moves to provide them with unorthodox challenges.
 It gives you and the Board more data.

 - Identify partnership opportunities.
-Provide your leaders with learning challenges that take expose them to novel problems to solve, new stakeholders to influence and require a flex in their leadership.
+Provide your leaders with learning challenges that expose them to novel problems to solve, new stakeholders to influence and require a flex in their leadership.
 The need for agility is not going away.
-More practice dealing with ‘wicked’ problems builds leadership muscle
+More practice dealing with ‘wicked’ problems builds leadership muscle.

 - Track the change over time.
 Not all development is equal.
 Humans vary in their ability to change.
 Self-awareness, the degree of change and growth in internal successors is a powerful data input when assessing CEO readiness.